tenstorrent/tt-dfd/README.md

 ### Build

-To run tests and/or generate the file list for tt-dfd, follow the steps below to build the repository.
+To run tests and/or generate the filelist for tt-dfd, follow the steps below to build the repository.

 ```bash
 # Clone the repository